-In view of the directions given in the review meeting of Agriculture Department held under the Chairmanship of Hon'ble Chief Minister, Himachal Pradesh on 13th August, 2024, in-house consultation and review by PMC, briefing of Worthy Secretary (Agr.) to the GoHP, the proposal for reappropriation of funds within overall project outlays was submitted to the donor agency i.e. JICA India.
+This is in line with the directions given in the review meeting of Agriculture Department held under the Chairmanship of Hon'ble Chief Minister, Himachal Pradesh on 13th August, 2024, in-house consultation and review by PMC, briefing of Worthy Secretary (Agr.) to the GoHP & the advisory received from the donor agency i.e. JICA India.